What is the collaborative digitisation programme?

 Successful applicants sign a digitisation agreement with us, laying out the work to be done, timeframes, and costs.

 We then bring your microfilms and newspapers into our regular digitisation workflows.
 Your paper benefits from our economies of scale and over a decade of practice, keeping the costs down.

 Once they’re ready, the files go up on Papers Past and into the National Digital Heritage Archive for long-term preservation.

-To be accepted, your material will need to meet the Library of Congress definition of a newspaper.
-The paper also needs to be out of copyright, which is most likely if the date range ends before 1920.
+- Your material will need to meet the Library of Congress definition of a newspaper.

 - We also prefer to start new titles at the beginning of their runs and avoid gaps if possible.
 We’ll still consider all applications.